rohgoyal/getting-started/bluemix/1a/README.md

 **Skill level:** Beginner

 ## Objective
 This tutorial helps you get started quickly with IBM API Connect by illustrating how you can bring your existing API under management control.
-We'll start by importing an OpenAPI spec, and then create a passthrough API proxy for an existing REST service.
+You'll start by importing an OpenAPI spec, and then create a passthrough API proxy for an existing REST service.

 ## Prerequisites
 Before you begin, you will need to <a href="https://github.com/ibm-apiconnect/getting-started/tree/master/bluemix/0-prereq" target="blank">set up your API Connect instance</a>.